A Peek into Token Bias: Large Language Models Are Not Yet Genuine Reasoners: Related Work

 \section{Related Work}

+\paragraph{The Reasoning Capabilities of LLMs} There is an increasing number of works aim to improving the reasoning performance of LLMs~\cite{ouyang2022training, zhou2022learning, lyu2023faithful, hao2023reasoning, xu2024can, putta2024agent, kumar2024training, yao2024tree, cai2024t}, evaluating and critiquing their reasoning abilities~\cite{zhou2020temporal, hong2023closer, huang2023large, shi2023large, sprague2024cot, turpin2024language, xiao2024logicvista}, trying to understand their reasoning processes~\cite{wei2022emergent, merrill2023expresssive, ma2023training, lanham2023measuring, merrill2024logic, yang2024large, chen2024premise, jin2024impact}, as well as related surveys~\cite{qiao2022reasoning, huang2022towards, ahn2024large, giadikiaroglou2024puzzle, liang2024internal, zheng2024attention} that comprehensively explore the reasoning capabilities of LLMs.
+Our work aligns with efforts that critique the generalization of LLMs' reasoning capabilities, moving beyond accuracy-based benchmarks~\cite{talmor2018commonsenseqa, cobbe2021training, srivastava2022beyond, fu2023chain, yang2018hotpotqa}, \textbf{which primarily focus on overall question-answering accuracy, often without considering question augmentations or variations}.
+Instead, we step one-level deeper into these problem statements, \textbf{investigating potential token biases that may create the illusion of improved logical reasoning performance, while remaining vulnerable to irrelevant token perturbations.} By examining these subtleties, our approach provides a more nuanced understanding of the limitations in LLM's reasoning capabilities.
+Besides, we reformulate the evaluation as hypothesis testing, providing results with statistical guarantees.

-\paragraph{Cognitive Biases and Logical Fallacies in LLMs} Recent studies~\cite{gardner2020evaluating, hagendorff2023human, lin2023mind, talboy2023challenging, binz2023using, ullman2023large, mitchell2023debate} that propose synthetic datasets to analyze the biases in LLMs.
-For example, \citet{tamkin2023evaluating} uses an LLM to generate potential prompts that reveals patterns of both positive and negative discrimination in LLMs. \citet{echterhoff2024cognitive} proposes a set of LLM-simulated experiments in the context of college admissions to evaluate anchoring, framing, group attribution, and primacy bias.
-Although existing works~\cite{mukherjee2024heuristic, macmillan2024ir, wang2024will, suri2024large} study more kinds of fallacy types in human psychology, they approach problems at a coarse level and only emphasize accuracy.
+\paragraph{Cognitive Biases and Logical Fallacies in LLMs} Recent studies~\cite{gardner2020evaluating, hagendorff2023human, lin2023mind, talboy2023challenging, binz2023using, ullman2023large, mitchell2023debate} analyze the biases in LLMs with synthetic datasets.
+For example, \citet{tamkin2023evaluating} uses an LLM to generate prompts that reveals patterns of discriminations in LLMs. \citet{echterhoff2024cognitive} proposes a set of LLM-simulated experiments in a specific context.
+Although existing works~\cite{mukherjee2024heuristic, macmillan2024ir, wang2024will, suri2024large, jin2022logical} study more kinds of fallacy types in human psychology, they approach problems at a coarse level and only emphasize accuracy.
 Our study goes into a more fine-grained level with a series of hypotheses.
-We provide statistical guarantee and quantitative analysis of token bias that can be carefully tuned in a systematical way.
+We provide statistical guarantees and quantitative analyses of token bias that can be carefully and systematically tuned.
 Besides, \citet{gou2023rationality} presents the Rationality of Thought (RoT), decomposing responses into six predefined steps with hand-crafted prompt engineerings.
 Our work focuses on general prompting strategies that are sufficient to validate or reject our hypotheses.